MeteoSwiss/fdb-tools/README.md

 ```
 spack install
 ```
-To make sure you have spack installed, make sure a path is returned by
+To make sure you have FDB installed, make sure a path is returned by
 ```
 spack location -i fdb
 ```